VFabricio/vfj-page/posts/aoc1_1.md

 A type like `Maybe Int` contains a special value, `Nothing`, which denotes the _absence of a valid value_.
 Then, for example, `fromString "34.53"` returns `Nothing`, which signals that it couldn't parse its input.
 But what does `fromString "3"` return?
 It cannot be `3` because that is an `Int` and we need to return a `Maybe Int`.
 The way to wrap an `Int` into a `Maybe Int` is with a `Just` constructor.
 In other words, `fromString 3` returns `Just 3`.

 At the end of the day, we need to work with `Int` and not with `Maybe Int`.
 So, we need to unwrap the `Just` values and decide what to do with `Nothing`.
 For the solution of this puzzle the last point doesn't really make a difference, since the given input contains only valid integers and no `Nothing` ins generated.
 However, PureScript doesn't know that and it forces us to be consistent and handle failure appropriately.
-We do that with the `maybe` function, which allows us to unwrap a `Maybe` [^2], while providing a default value
+We do that with the `maybe` function, which allows us to unwrap a `Maybe` <sup id="to-footnote-maybe">[2](#footnote-maybe)</sup>, while providing a default value

 I wrote this step and the last as a single function